The Winterthur Library

 Folder 1: Correspondence and notes, Mary M. Janvier, Philadelphia, PA, 1944-50 (continued from previous box)

-Folder 2: Indenture, apprenticeship papers of Richard See’s Negro boy Peter to Francis Janvier, New Castle, Delaware, 1787
+Folder 2: Indenture, apprenticeship papers of Richard See’s Negro boy Peter to Francis Janvier, blacksmith, New Castle, Delaware, June 4, 1787.
+Richard See was a yeoman in Appoquinimink Hundred.

-Folder 3: letter from unknown person to Jane, 1815
+Folder 3: letter from unknown person aboard the New Castle packet in the Delaware River, to Jane, Dec.
+3, 1815.

 Folder 6: recipe for durable ink